1.3 Degree Requirements for LL.M. Graduates Admitted to the J.D. Program

 Summary of Degree Requirements for LL.M.
 Graduates Admitted to the J.D.
 Program

-• A minimum of 105 total credit hours completed and passed
+- A minimum of 105 total credit hours completed and passed;

-• 39 hours of required first year coursework, including one spring elective class[2]
+- 39 hours of required first year coursework, including one spring elective class[2];

-• 20 core credit hours in the second and third years
+- 20 core credit hours in the second and third years;

-• Students must be in residence, full-time, for six quarters of no fewer than nine credit hours per quarter
+- Students must be in residence, full-time, for six quarters of no fewer than nine credit hours per quarter;

-• Successful completion of eight credit hours of coursework designated as meeting the experiential learning requirement pursuant to ABA Standard 303.**
+- Successful completion of eight credit hours of coursework designated as meeting the experiential learning requirement pursuant to ABA Standard 303.**

 *In some instances, an LL.M. graduate admitted to the J.D. program may transfer a WP from the LL.M. program year, provided that: (1) the paper was submitted in a class that counted towards the WP; and (2) the faculty member certifies that the paper met the WP requirements.
 The SRP must be completed during a student’s two years of enrollment as a J.D. student.

 **Students will receive two experiential learning credits in the spring of their first year as part of their Legal Research, Writing, and Advocacy course.
 Heading into their second year, students are strongly encouraged to choose a pathway of courses that will allow them to complete at least six more experiential learning credits by the end of their second year, for a total of 8 experiential learning credits by graduation.
-Please note that classes designated as meeting the experiential learning requirement that were taken during the LL.M. year will count towards meeting the experiential learning requirement.
+Note that classes designated as meeting the experiential learning requirement that were taken during the LL.M. year will count towards meeting the experiential learning requirement.

 [1] Faculty members defined as core for purposes of this requirement are permanent faculty at the University of Chicago Law School, Visiting Faculty, Emeriti, members of the Clinical faculty, Professors from Practice, Senior Lecturers at the Law School, tenured University of Chicago professors with permanent offices in the Law School, and Booth faculty teaching in the Doctoroff program.
 Lecturers in Law will be deemed core only in exceptional circumstances when so designated by the Deputy Dean because they are teaching a foundational course normally reserved for permanent faculty.
 Bigelow and other Fellows, as well as Lecturers in Law, are excluded in all other circumstances.